Murder of Brian Moore: Legal proceedings

 Blackwell was taken into custody on the night of the shooting and charged with assault, criminal possession of a weapon, and attempted murder.
 According to Bratton, Blackwell had a lengthy arrest record.
 After Moore died at Jamaica Hospital Medical Center, the district attorney of Queens County, Richard A. Brown, said that the charges filed against Blackwell would be elevated to include first-degree murder.

 On June 11, 2015, Blackwell was indicted on charges of first-degree murder, first-degree attempted murder, aggravated assault on a police officer, first-degree assault, and weapons possession.
 He faced a maximum of life imprisonment without the possibility of parole if convicted of the first-degree murder charge.

 A lawyer for Blackwell argued that his client, who struggled for years with seizures from severe epilepsy, had been wrongly identified as Moore’s assailant.

 On November 9, 2017, Blackwell was found guilty on all counts.
 On December 19, 2017, Blackwell was sentenced to life in prison without the possibility of parole.

 Reactions

 After Moore's death, Bill de Blasio, the mayor of New York City, said, "Our hearts are heavy today as we mourn the loss of police officer Brian Moore.
 For five years, Brian served with distinction, and he put his life on the line each day to keep us all safe."
 New York Governor Andrew Cuomo said, "The shooting of Officer Brian Moore over the weekend was a deplorable act of violence that has robbed New York of one of its finest."
 On May 5, the New York Mets wore NYPD hats and held a moment of silence before their game against the Baltimore Orioles that day.
-In July 2015, the City Council voted to rename an intersection named after him; the street is to be called "Detective 1st Grade Brian Moore Way".
+In July 2015, the City Council voted to rename an intersection after him; the street is to be called "Detective 1st Grade Brian Moore Way".